log1cs/OpenCore-STABLE-Vostro3568/README.md

 | **Wi-Fi Card** | Intel Dual Band AC-3165 |
 | **GPU** | Intel(R) HD Graphics 620 |
 | **SMBIOS** | MacBookPro14,2 |

- + Since I hasn't fix the graphics yet.
-You need to use OpenCore with my Clover framebuffer patch or the patch I'm following on Dortania OpenCore Guide.